-Diale Titles Duain Risk Title: Business Continuity What is the risk?
-The risk is that we do not develop and keep maintained robust processes to ensure business continuity in the event of a significant event occurring, e.g. failure to ensure the continuous availability of critical IT systems leading to inability to deliver key council services.
-What is causing the risk?
-Developing and maintaining robust Business Continuity Plans requires significant and sustained focus.
+Risk Title: Business C ontinuity What is the The risk is th The risk is that we do not develop and keep maintained robust processes to ensure business continuity in risk? the event of e.g. failure to ensure th ne continuous availability of critical IT What is causing the risk?
+During Covid working in di significant p update our E Developing and maintaining robust Business Continuity Plans requires significant and sustained focus.
 During Covid-19 response, the Councils risk profile has changed as we have relied much heavier on working in different ways (for example more staff working from home the majority of time) and with significant pressures being placed on some of our key delivery partners/contractors.
 Work is required to update our BCP's to the changing environment that we are operating in.
 We are also entering a period where extreme weather events increase the risk of a business continuity event triggering.
 What is the level of risk?
-Likelihood o f risk occurring 3 (Possible) What are we doing to reduce the risk?
+Likelihood o frisk occurring 3 (Possible) What are we doing to reduce the risk?
 Having two HQ locations is main Impact Financial 5 (Catastrophic) mitigating factor - however an outage of power/ICT at either location would lead to a serious Service Quality 5 (Catastrophic) disruption of service.
 Agile working further reduces Reputation 4 (Major) reliance on two office buildings.
-Locality workers can be despatched 15 Legal / Regulatory 2 (Minor) more easily to ensure customer engagement can be maintained during any incident.
-Health and Safety 3 (Moderate) Business Continuity plans have been updated - priority areas - ICT Morale / Staffing 3 (Moderate) Networking - Payroll & Creditors Payments; other plans need to be made more robust - further work underwayfor the new year Current Update (March 2023) ts with new hardware in place silience of our business continuity le IT environment and more frequent off- Cyber-security training has been rolled out to all employees and members so that everyone is better able to identify potential threats to our IT operating environment.
+Locality workers can be despatched 15 Legal / Regulatory 2 (Minor) more easilyto ensure customer engagement can be maintained during any incident.
+Health and Safety 3 (Moderate) Business Continuity plans have been updated - priority areas - ICT Morale / Staffing 3 (Moderate) Networking - Payroll & Creditors Payments; other plans need to be made more robust - further work underway for the new year Current Update (March 2023) Positive progress has been made and we have increased the resilience of our business continuity arrangements with new hardware in place to enable a more stable IT environment and more frequent offsite backups.
+Cyber-security training has been rolled out to all employees and members so that everyone is better able to identify potential threats to our IT operating environment.
 Significant progress has also been made in updating our Business Continuity and recovery plan for our IT service, working with sector experts to ensure they are as robust as possible.
 An officer planning day was held in January to develop an updated Business Continuity Planning framework and to lead business continuity planning moving forward.
 We have also undertaken a successful power-cut test of our IT systems.
-This was successful and back-up systems operated as expected, preventing loss of data or connection. site backups Cyber-secur to identify po updating our ensure they An officer pla framework a successful p ity training has been rolled or otential threats to our IT opera Business Continuity and rec are as robust as possible. anning day was held in Janua nd to lead business continuit ower-cut test of our IT syster ut to all employees and ating environment.
-Sigrovery plan for our IT seary to develop an update by planning moving forwins.
-This was successfund. members so that everyone is bette nificant progress has also been madervice, working with sector experts the ed Business Continuity Planning ard.
-We have also undertaken a
+This was successful and back-up systems operated as expected, preventing loss of data or connection.